Salary cap: A-League

 Both national senior association football (soccer) competitions operating under the A-League banner, A-League Men and A-League Women, have salary caps.

-A-League Men had a salary cap of A$2.5 million in its most recently completed 2021–22 season, with the cap set to rise by $50,000 in each of the next two seasons.
+A-League Men had a salary cap of A$2.5 million in the 2021–22 season, with the cap set to rise by $50,000 in each of the next two seasons.
 This value had reached $3.2 million in 2019–20, but was reduced to $2.1 million in 2020–21 due to financial fallout from COVID-19.
 However, the cap has numerous exceptions.
 First, then-current player contracts were honoured at their full values and not subjected to the cap.
 In the 2020–21 season, the league's two newest teams, Western United (which debuted in 2019–20) and Macarthur (which debuted in 2020–21), were allowed a higher cap of $2.433 million.
 The league also has a salary floor, set at 90% of the cap.
 The Salary Cap applies to the 20 to 23 Players that Clubs have registered to their A-League Men Player Roster.
 Unless specifically exempt, all payments and benefits (e.g. cars, accommodation, etc.) provided by a Club to a Player are included in the club's Salary Cap.

 Each team can sign two "marquee players" and one "guest player", the latter of whom can only play for a maximum of 14 matches in a season, whose salaries are excluded from the team's salary cap.
 A-League Men has also introduced a "junior marquee" for eligible under-23-year-old players with the aim of keeping young talented players in Australia (or New Zealand for the Wellington Phoenix) for a longer period, similar to the Designated Player Rule in Major League Soccer in North America.
 Each team can also exclude the salaries of up to four "homegrown players", defined as under-23 players who have come from the club's youth system.
 Finally, once a player has been with a club for 4 consecutive years as a professional, he is considered a "loyalty player", and as long as he remains with that club, part of his salary is excluded from the cap.
 The percentage of exclusion starts at 12.5% in his fourth season with the club, increases to 25% in his fifth, and increases by 5% in each subsequent season until reaching its maximum value of 50% in his tenth season.